Jacksepticeye: Philanthropy

 In January 2020, McLoughlin hosted a livestream which raised over $200,000 in four hours for the bushfires in Australia.
 In April 2020, McLoughlin hosted a livestream which raised over $650,000 in 12 hours for COVID-19 relief funds.
 Including subsequent livestreams in collaboration with McLoughlin, the #HopeFromHome campaign raised over $1.7 million.
 In June 2020, McLoughlin raised over $600,000 for the Black Lives Matter organisations The Bail Project, NAACP Empowerment Programs, Color of Change, and the Advancement Project.
 In October 2020, McLoughlin participated in the YouTuber MrBeast's Team Trees fundraising campaign, raising over $150,000 for the Arbor Day Foundation to plant trees in combat of climate change.
 In December 2020, for his annual Thankmas stream, McLoughlin raised over $1.4 million in 10 hours for the Red Nose Day campaign.
 Including subsequent livestreams in collaboration with McLoughlin, the campaign raised over $4.6 million.

-In December 2021, McLoughlin teamed up with fundraising platform Tiltify and live events company Real Good Touring for his annual Thankmas stream in aid of the charity New Story which combats homelessness via methods such as 3D printing houses.
-Tiltify announced that it was making tools available for influencers on platforms such as YouTube, Twitch, Facebook, and TikTok to contribute to the event by hosting additional Thankmas charity streams.
+In December 2021, McLoughlin teamed up with fundraising platform Tiltify for his annual Thankmas stream in aid of the charity New Story which combats homelessness via methods such as 3D printing houses.
+As part of the campaign, Tiltify provided tools for influencers on platforms such as YouTube, Twitch, Facebook, and TikTok to contribute to the event by hosting additional Thankmas charity streams.
 The campaign raised $7.6 million overall.

-In November 2022, McLoughlin announced he would once again be working with Tiltify and Real Good Touring to raise money for World Central Kitchen for his annual Thankmas stream, with a goal of raising $10 million overall.
+In November 2022, McLoughlin announced he would once again be working with Tiltify to raise money for World Central Kitchen for his annual Thankmas stream, with a goal of raising $10 million overall.
 The goal of $10 million was successfully reached during the final hour of the stream.
+McLoughlin's 2023 Thankmas stream also raised money for World Central Kitchen and was presented live from the Orpheum Theater in Los Angeles.
+It raised $6 million, bringing the total money raised as part of McLoughlin's Thankmas charity streams to over $25 million.
+His 2024 Thankmas stream was broadcast live again from the Orpheum Theater in support of Crisis Text Line.